ray-project/kuberay/apiserver/JobSubmission.md

 ### Submit Ray Job

-Once the cluster is up an running, you can submit a job to the cluster using the following command:
+Once the cluster is up and running, you can submit a job to the cluster using the following command:

 ```shell
 curl -X POST 'localhost:31888/apis/v1/namespaces/default/jobsubmissions/test-cluster' \